-The NAV per Unit on any day will be obtained by dividing the NAV of the Company attributable to the class on such day by the number of such class then outstanding.
-In general, the NAV per Unit of each class will be calculated as of 4:00 p.m.
+In general, the NAV per Unit will be calculated as of 4:00 p.m.
 (Toronto time) each day.
-If a Valuation Date is not a Business Day, then the securities comprising the Company's property will be valued as if such Valuation Date were the preceding Business Day.
+If a NAV Valuation Date is not a Business Day, then the securities comprising the Company's property will be valued as if such NAV Valuation Date were the preceding Business Day.